 In general, the warm-up jogging lasts between 15 and 30 minutes depending on the runner’s experience and the goal that they are training for.
 The warm-up jogging is done in the fundamental endurance zone .
 The more intense the session is that you have planed, the longer the warm-up should be.

 After the warm up jog, you should do a few dynamic stretching exercises to finish warming up: heel to buttocks, straight leg stretches, high knees and some strides (controlled sprints) are welcome.
-You will find some advice on these warm up exercises in our Youtube video.

 Part Two: The Heart of the Session